Musikverein: Building

 The Musikverein's main entrance is situated on Musikvereinsplatz, between Karlsplatz and Bösendorferstraße.
 The building is located behind the Hotel Imperial that fronts on Kärntner Ring, which is part of the Vienna Ring Road (Ringstraße).
-It was erected as the new concert hall run by the Society of Friends of Music in Vienna, on a piece of land provided by Emperor Franz Joseph I of Austria in 1863.

 The plans were designed by Danish architect Theophil Hansen in the Neoclassical style of an ancient Greek temple, including a concert hall and a smaller chamber music hall.
 The building was inaugurated on 6 January 1870.
 A major donor was Nikolaus Dumba, an industrialist and liberal politician of Aromanian Greek - Albanian (Voskopoja) descent, whose name was given by the Austrian government to a small street (Dumbastraße) near the Musikverein.
 Another important donor, also of Aromanian descent, was Simon Sinas.